White-eared titi monkey: Conservation status

 The white-eared titi is considered to be of least concern on the International Union for Conservation of Nature (IUCN) Red List.
 The species is not considered threatened due to its adaptability and abundance over a relatively wide range, and despite having a decreasing population trend the decline is not rapid enough to be placed in a threatened category.
 The species is also listed on CITES Appendix II.

 The white-eared titi's main threat is deforestation and habitat loss due to agriculture.
 The area of greatest habitat loss is around the city of Santa Cruz de la Sierra, but it still survives within the city limits and on the edges of many rural establishments.
 It has few natural predators and is proven to be adaptable to habitat disturbance.
 Farmland may surround and isolate areas of titi habitat which occasionally has positive benefits to the monkey.
 Farmers may prevent hunters on the land, thereby inadvertently protecting the species.
 It also appears that the titi monkey can cross open ground between forest fragments, and some groups can thrive in disturbed habitats near human activities.
 However, the fragmented habitats may prevent the establishment of new territories and decrease reproductive opportunities.
 Forest corridors to connect fragmented forests have been proposed as an effective means to help ensure the survival of the titi monkey.
 The white-eared titi is found in the Beni Biological Station Biosphere Reserve and the Amboro National Park in Bolivia and benefits from the protection these reserves provide.

+Predation

+Predators of white-eared titi monkeys include crested eagles and ornate hawk eagles.
+Other predators include jaguars and various arboreal snakes.
+Predation on infants by tufted capuchins has also been observed.